ManueGE/AlamofireCoreData/README.md

 where the response is converted into a JSON and the transformed with the `transformed` method.

-As an example of this second method, let's think we have this response:
+Let's see an example of this second method.
+We have this response:

 ````json
 {